 It started, in-season, as so-called Subway Series.
 More and more, regional rivalries will further supersede traditional intraleague-play rivalries.
 Costs will be cut that way.

-It’s doubtful announcers will travel with their teams or be altogether onsite anymore.
+It is questionable whether all announcers will travel with their teams or be altogether onsite anymore.
 More costs cut…and Zoom! it’s back to the future.

 About a century ago, during other times of a great plague in 1918, enigmatic Hal Chase was accused of cheating, certainly gambling on baseball (and his name seeped into, before he was acquitted of such involvement, the Chicago Black Sox Scandal a year later), as we saw among several recently—the above-referenced Houston Astros as well as the Boston Red Sox.

 If history doesn’t repeat, it rhymes (a witticism attributed to Mark Twain, even if he never said it; he certainly never saw the clever remark published under or over his name).
-It took Babe Ruth and the live-ball era/revolution of the home run—just as, perhaps, proponents of analytics are functionally accomplishing today—to rejuvenate the game.
+It took Babe Ruth and the live-ball era/revolution of the home run—just as, perhaps, proponents of analytics (or anti-analytics) are functionally accomplishing today—to rejuvenate the game.

 Irony is its own reward…the walking shadow…